swapnilraj/fix-descriptor/SPEC.md

 * `proof[]: bytes32[]`
 * `fixRoot: bytes32`

-No deserialization of CBOR is required on-chain.
+No deserialization of CBOR is required onchain.

 ---

-## 7. On-Chain Representation
+## 7. Onchain Representation

+### 7.1 Integration with Asset Contracts

+The `FixDescriptor` **MUST** be embedded directly in the asset contract (ERC20, ERC721, ERC1155, etc.) rather than stored in a separate registry.
+This approach:

+* Eliminates permissioning issues (no central gatekeeper)
+* Creates implicit mapping (asset address → descriptor)
+* Ensures asset issuer maintains full control
+* Works seamlessly with existing token standards

-### 7.1 Descriptor Struct
+### 7.2 Descriptor Struct

 ```solidity
 struct FixDescriptor {